Billaferd/QuantumNexus/Designers/CoreSetDesignAndMechanics.md

 Deck construction in Quantum Nexus is an exercise in strict economic engineering, governed by a rigid set of mathematical constraints that force deliberate, competitive choices.

-The paramount constraint is the 200 Command Point (CP) Budget.
-The main deck—which includes all Unit, Leader, Asset, Event, Upgrade, and Terrain cards—must contain a collection of cards whose total CP value equals exactly 200 or less.
+The paramount constraint is the 200 Requisition Point (RP) Budget.
+The main deck—which includes all Unit, Leader, Asset, Event, Upgrade, and Terrain cards—must contain a collection of cards whose total RP value equals exactly 200 or less.
 Crucially, there is no minimum or maximum limit on the physical number of cards in the main deck; the mathematical cost dictates the volume.
 Within this 200 CP limit, players are restricted to a maximum of 25 CP dedicated to Leader subtype cards, ensuring that powerful, game-altering personalities do not oversaturate the battlefield.

 Separate from the main deck budget is the Mission Roster.
 Players select up to six Mission Cards prior to the game.
 These missions must adhere to a strict Domain Point (DP) requirement: the combined DP cost of a player's chosen missions must equal exactly 6 DP, and no more than 4 DP may be allocated to any single domain.
 This enforces multi-domain strategy and prevents monolithic, homogenous builds.